State's deaths rise by 146 day after 138; cases 5,922 vs. 6,640

 Over seven days, cases have risen by 41,796 for an average of 5,971 at 2.3 percent.
 The previous week the increase was 42,939 for an average of 6,134.
 The average since the first case, was reported, which was 362 days ago, is 5,244 per day.

 Since the first two cases were announced nine months ago on March 1, Florida's total has surged to 8.8 percent of the state's 21.48 million population, 28th in cases per million.
-In average cases per 100,000 over the last seven days, Florida is in 10th at 26.7 with New York City No. 1 at 46.9 (separate from rest of state, which is 29.3) according to the Centers for Disease Control and Prevention.
+In average cases per 100,000 over the last seven days, Florida is in ninth at 27.6 with New York City No. 1 at 46.4 (separate from rest of state, which is 30.7) according to the Centers for Disease Control and Prevention.

 State and county increases represent fatalities received by the state and not the number of deaths that occurred then.
 The day someone dies and when it is received by the state can lag for several days.
 The most deaths the past month: 168 Jan.
 27.